Strategies for facilitating and sustaining respectful maternity care in Rwanda: an expert review

 Childbirth is a profound human experience that deserves the utmost respect.
 In 2018, the World Health Organization (WHO) highlighted the importance of ensuring a positive and dignified child delivery experience for every woman [1].
 Providing Respectful Maternity Care (RMC) plays a significant role in mother´s satisfaction and enhancing the quality and utilization of maternity services [2-5].
 The absence of RMC constitutes a violation of the rights of women [6-10].
 Facilitating and sustaining RMC in health facilities is particularly effective in reducing intrapartum mistreatment, enhancing positive birth outcomes, and fostering positive childbirth experiences.
 Over the past three decades, Rwanda has made substantial strides in rebuilding its economic and social infrastructure post-1994 genocide against the Tutsis.
 These efforts have propelled Rwanda to become one of Africa's most successful nations, credited to robust government policies [11,12].
 Rwanda prioritizes women's rights, evidenced by significant progress in gender equality in political representation, surpassing all nations in the percentage of women in parliamentary positions [13], demonstrating a strong commitment to women's empowerment across society.
 Respect holds a foundational role in Rwandan culture and leadership, shaping traditional social interactions [14].
 Incorporating this culture of respect into the childbirth process is vital for advancing women's and newborns' rights and promoting the overall well-being of the population.
 Rwanda has a political commitment to improving women's and newborns' health, as evidenced by the implementation of various programs and initiatives for maternal and child health in Rwanda [15-19].
 This has led to significant progress, achieving Millennium Development Goals (MDGs) 4 and 5, notably reducing neonatal and maternal mortality rates [20], and Rwanda is committed to progress and achieving the Sustainable Development Goals (SDGs) targets by 2030 [21].

 Previous studies in Rwanda have not documented strategies to facilitate RMC during labour and childbirth [22-24].
 Our study was designed to develop and validate strategies for facilitating and sustaining respectful care during labour in Rwanda's health facilities.
 While Rwanda currently lacks a standalone policy specifically for addressing RMC, certain RMC components have been incorporated into the Reproductive, Maternal, Newborn, Child, and Adolescent Health (RMNCAH) policy [25].
 Despite this, some activities to improve RMC have been conducted.
 Initial interest in RMC has been integrated into basic emergency obstetric and newborn care.
 National consultation meetings have been held with RMC stakeholders in Rwanda to address disrespect and abuse [26].
-In some health facilities, healthcare providers have received RMC training and mentorship in collaboration with the Rwanda association of midwives and the ministry of health through initiatives like the maternal and child survival program [27] and the more happy birthdays project [28].
+In some health facilities, healthcare providers have received RMC training and mentorship in collaboration with the Rwanda association of midwives and the Ministry of Health through initiatives like the maternal and child survival program [27] and the more happy birthdays project [28].
 This study aimed to develop and validate the strategies for facilitating and sustaining RMC in Rwanda's health facilities.
 Those strategies are critical for promoting a positive childbirth experience, reducing mistreatment, and improving the quality of maternity and health outcomes for mothers and newborns.
 In addition, this study filled the gap in comprehensive documentation and strategies for RMC in Rwanda.
 Through an expert review approach, the study created a proposed framework for implementing RMC at the policy, health facility, and community levels.

 Study design and setting: we used a quantitative descriptive by utilizing an expert review approach and the strategic formulation process to develop the detailed proposed plan.
 This article forms part of a doctoral project phase aimed at developing and validating strategies to facilitate and promote RMC in Rwanda.
 The preceding phases involved mothers who gave birth and healthcare providers working in maternity services.
 In previous phases, we described mothers´ experiences and the experiences of healthcare providers.
 Appreciative Inquiry (AI) was used to guide our work.
 Appreciative inquiry is commonly known as an "asset-based" or "strengths-based" approach for driving change within systems, highlighting the generation of positive concepts and perspectives [29].
 Appreciative Inquiry serves as a potent strategy for instigating positive change across individual, team, organizational, and societal realms, facilitating the refinement of a shared vision for the future through strategic innovation [26,29-31].
-Appreciative Inquiry (AI) embraces a 5D cycle of the definition, discovery, dream, design, and destiny phases [29,30].
+Appreciative Inquiry embraces a 5D cycle of the definition, discovery, dream, design, and destiny phases [29,30].

 In this study, we used "design" to integrate the findings and validate and develop the strategies.
 The design stage of AI generates options for implementation and co-construct plans by focusing on "what should be the ideal?"
 [29,30].
 The design phase articulates the strategic focus, including a vision of sustainability and a compelling statement of strategic intent [29,30].
 In this study, through the development and validation of RMC strategies, participants proposed strategies, action plans, and procedures to improve and facilitate RMC in Rwanda.
 Our strategies were developed based on integrated findings from previous study phases involving mothers who had given birth and healthcare providers working in maternity services across five public hospitals in the Eastern Province of Rwanda.
 These hospitals included three district hospitals, one provincial hospital, and one referral hospital.
 The validation process was conducted individually and online via email communication.

 Study population: we purposefully identified and contacted ten national and international experts and stakeholders with the requisite expertise and skills in the RMC field for the validation process.
 Participants included individuals with extensive experience in RMC, such as leaders of maternity services, university lecturers, researchers, policymakers, and representatives of community maternity care and research.
 We excluded participants who were involved in previous phases of this study.
 Among the international experts were two faculty members from the USA specializing in maternal health, who typically supervised doctoral research in RMC; a leader in clinical services at a mother and child hospital in South Africa; and a researcher in RMC from Nigeria.
-The national experts included the president of the Rwanda Association of Midwives, the Director of Maternal Child and community health from the Rwanda biomedical center in the ministry of health, two faculty members from the midwifery department of the University of Rwanda, a director of nursing from a hospital at the study site, and a community representative in various research projects in Rwanda.
+The national experts included the president of the Rwanda Association of Midwives, the Director of Maternal Child and community health from the Rwanda biomedical center in the Ministry of Health, two faculty members from the midwifery department of the University of Rwanda, a director of nursing from a hospital at the study site, and a community representative in various research projects in Rwanda.
 Each participant took part individually.

 Data collection: based on the integration of previous findings from the earlier phases of our work [32-35], we developed five strategies and action items to be used as a tool to operationalize and validate the strategies.
 Expert review entails seeking guidance from those with extensive expertise, mentorship, teaching, or research experience [36-38].
 Expert review approaches have been utilized to evaluate the content in other studies [37,38].
 In this study, we explained the aim of the expert review and identified the specific components the experts needed to assess.
 We defined the criteria necessary to assess the strategies and encouraged them to document their observations by offering specific recommendations or actionable steps.
 The RMC experts and stakeholders received a Personal Information Sheet (PIS), a socio-demographic data sheet, and a document (questionnaire) containing the strategies to validate.
 The questionnaire we used in the expert review utilized a four-point Likert scale ranging from 1 to 4, where 1 represented the lowest grade and 4 the highest grade for each item.
 The experts evaluated and rated each strategy and action plan based on the relevance, feasibility, acceptability, and context of each criterion.
 A free space for explanatory remarks was also provided for the participants to offer additional suggestions and actionable insights.
 Based on their expertise (see the validation tool).
 After the validation process, we prioritized the strategies based on their highest-ranking percentage scores.
 Through the strategic formulation process, we developed a detailed plan of action and goals and determined the proper blueprint to achieve these goals by proposing practical implementation.
 The validated strategies and action plans were prioritized, specifying objectives, levels of implementation (policy, hospital leadership management, healthcare providers, service users, community), activities/tasks, responsible persons, timelines, and follow-up mechanisms.